BNB-Chain-Support/BNB-Chain-Club-Sharing/Running a BNB Smart Chain Node/Running a BNB Smart Chain Full Node/README.md

 err="peer is unknown or unhealthy"
 ```

 **What to do:** You can ignore them, these are normal messages that you will get if you are connected to unhealthy peers.
 Your node will drop them automatically.
-Give your node some time to run and find other node.
+Let your run for some time to connect to healthy nodes.